cpl-kr/syntaxparser/Readme.md

 # A universal syntax parser for domain specific languages

-With the present version 1.0.0 of the universal syntax parser for domain specific languages texts can be parsed based on a definable grammar.
+With the present version 2.0.0 of the universal syntax parser for domain specific languages texts can be parsed based on a definable grammar.
 Thus one is independent of a carrier syntax (e.g. XML, JSON) to handle human readable machine code.
 To use the parser, a grammar must be created in a given format.
 This grammar can be used to syntactically check a text.
 If the check is successful, a sequence of the entered words of the text is obtained together with the corresponding symbols of the grammar (from the root of the syntax tree).

 ## The grammar

 The grammar consists of rules with symbols and rules with specifications for words:
-Rules with symbols are of the form <symbol name> "{" <sequence of symbol names> "}"
-Rules with word defaults are for specifying keywords, character ranges, character sets, and regular expressions (i.e., leaves of a syntax tree).
+Rules with symbols are of the form <symbol name> "{" <sequence of symbol names> "}" Rules with word defaults are for specifying keywords, character ranges, character sets, and regular expressions (i.e., leaves of a syntax tree).
-Rules with word defaults have the form <symbol name> """ <keyword> """
-or the form <symbol designation> "[" <2 characters for character range> "\]"
-or the form <symbol designation> "(" <sequence of single characters> ")"
-or the form <symbol name> "<" <regular expression> ">".
+Rules with word defaults have the form <symbol name> """ <keyword> """ or the form <symbol designation> "[" <2 characters for character range> "\]" or the form <symbol designation> "(" <sequence of single characters> ")" or the form <symbol name> "<" <regular expression> ">".
 For rules with symbols, the same symbol may appear more than once on the left-hand side of the rule.
 This means a choice of alternatives.
 The first appearing symbol rule is evaluated as start rule.
 Here the start symbol may occur only once on the left side of a rule.
-Example for rule with symbols:
+Example for rule with symbols:\
-S { S1 S2 S3 S4 S5 }
+S { S1 S2 S3 S4 S5 }\
-S5 { S6 S7 }
+S5 { S6 S7 }\
-S5 { S8 S9 }
+S5 { S8 S9 }\
-Example for rules with word specifications:
+Example for rules with word specifications:\
-S1 "symbol"
+S1 "symbol"\
-S2 [az]
+S2 [az]\
-S3 (.,)
+S3 (.,)\
-S4 <[a-zA-Z]>
+S4 <[a-zA-Z]>\
 The same symbol may be used both rules for character ranges and for character sets.
 This means that both the specified character ranges and the specified character sets are allowed for the corresponding symbol.
-Example:
+Example:\
-S1 [az]
+S1 [az]\
-S1 [AZ]
+S1 [AZ]\
-S1 (.,)
+S1 (.,)\
-Example of a grammar for simple mathematical formulas:
+Example of a grammar for simple mathematical formulas:\
-S { operand operand part }
+S { Operand Operandpart }\
-operation part { operator operand }
+operationpart { Operator Operand }\
-Operand part { Operator Operand Operand part }
+Operandpart { Operator Operand Operandpart }\
-Operand [09]
+Operand [09]\
+Operator "+"\
+Operator "-"\
+Operator "*"\
-Operator (+-*/)
+Operator "/"\
-A valid input is "111 + 222 - 333 * 444 / 555 "
+A valid input is "111 + 222 - 333 * 444 / 555".\
-Example of how to build a grammar:
+Example of how to build a grammar:\
 <pre>
     GrammatikAufbau grammatikAufbau = new GrammatikAufbau();
     GrammatikLesen grammatikLesen = new GrammatikLesen(grammatikAufbau);
     String grammatikText = "...";
     for (int index = 0; index < grammatik.length(); index++) {
         grammatikLesen.verarbeiteZeichen(grammatikText.charAt(index));
     }
     grammatikLesen.checkGrammatik();
     Grammatik grammatik = grammatikLesen.getGrammatik();
 </pre>
 To the verarbeiteZeichen() method:
 The grammar is read in character by character.
 " ", "\n", "\r" and "\t" are evaluated as whitespaces.
 The character "\" is evaluated as a control character, whereas the following character is evaluated as a character for further processing.
 Thus, both the whitespaces and the control characters """, ")", "]", ">", and "\" can be evaluated as characters for further processing.
 The class Grammatik ist serializable.

 ## The parser

 The parser is to read in a text character by character.
-The syntactic check happens after the recognition of a word.
 Example of the use of the parser:
 <pre>
     Grammatik grammatik = ....;
     Parser parser = new Parser(grammatik);
     String text = "...";
     for (int index = 0; index < grammatik.length(); index++) {
         parser.verarbeiteZeichen(text.charAt(index);
     }
-    List<SyntaxpfadMitWort> syntaxpfadeMitWort = parser.gebeSyntaxpfadeMitWort();
+    List<SyntaxpfadMitWort> syntaxpfadeMitWort = parser.ermittleSyntaxpfadeMitWort(true);
 </pre>
 To the verarbeiteZeichen() method:
 " ", "\n", "\r" and "\t" are evaluated as whitespaces.
 The character "\" is evaluated as a control character, whereas the following character is evaluated as a character for further processing.
 Thus, the whitespaces and the control character "\" can be evaluated as characters for further processing.
-After each and also after the last word of a text to be parsed there must be an additional call to processcharacter() with a whitespace (without preceding "\"), because the syntactic check is done word by word.
-The result can be fetched with the method giveSyntaxpathsWithWord().
+The result can be fetched with the method ermittleSyntaxpfadeMitWort(boolean asTerminationOfParsing).
+The boolean flag "alsAbschluss" serves to distinguish whether the method is called at the end of the parsing or as an intermediate state.
+If this method is called as an intermediate state, the method "processcharacters" must have been called with a whitespace beforehand.
 One gets a list of "SyntaxpathWithWord" with the methods getSyntaxpath() and getWord().
 The getSyntaxpath() method returns a syntax path with a node sequence and a leaf (i.e. symbols of a syntax tree).

+## Handling different versions of a grammar

+If, over time, the grammar is to be changed and the resulting new version of the grammar should not be downward compatible, then the first line of the text to be parsed can represent the version number as an agreement.
+Alternatively, the version number can always be the same component at the beginning of the grammar across all versions of the grammar.\
+Example:\
+S {Version Restgrammatik}\
+Version [09]\
+Restgrammatik ....

+## Handling binary data

+In order to transmit binary data with various interfaces and this binary data should be part of the grammar, you can transmit them in hex format or as Base64.
+Alternatively, one can specify references and directly via another interface method with the reference as a parameter.\
+Example of a grammar rule for the hex format:\
+Hex [af]\
+Hex [AF]\
+Hex [09]\
+Example of a grammar rule for Base64:\
+Base64 [AZ]
+Base64 [az]
+Base64 [09]
+Base64 (+=)
+Example of a grammar rule for a reference (here UUID):\
+Reference <[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}>

+## Applications of the parser

+The parser can be used generally for interfaces, where data should be available in human-readable form.
+It can also be used for non-SQL databases.
+Here, each data entity can be represented by a set of grammar rules.